General Right-of-Way Questions

 What Is the Right-of-Way?

 In traffic law, right-of-way means the legal right for a road user to proceed.
 It is a law that states when the right-of-way must be yielded to someone else.
 For example, most states give pedestrians the right-of-way to cross.
-Arizona Revised Statute Section 28-792 states that a vehicle driver must yield the right-of-way to a pedestrian crossing the road within a crosswalk if traffic control signals are not in place or in operation, and if the pedestrian is in the half of the road in which the vehicle is traveling.
+Arizona Revised Statute Section 28-792 states that a vehicle driver must yield the right-of-way to a pedestrian crossing the road within a crosswalk if traffic control signals are not in place or in operation, and if the pedestrian is in half of the road in which the vehicle is traveling.

 Yielding or giving up the right-of-way means to slow down or come to a complete stop to let another road user proceed ahead of you.
 At a four-way stop, for example, all drivers should come to a complete stop at the stop sign.
 Then, all drivers must remain stopped to allow the driver that approached the intersection first to proceed across the intersection.
 Only when a road user has the right-of-way may he or she proceed across the road or into an intersection.
 When rights-of-way laws are violated, car accidents can take place.